jasonrudolph/stratify/README.md

 ## Introduction

 We are a product of our experiences.
-Increasingly, we deposit digital traces of those experiences around the web (e.g., Twitter, Gowalla, GitHub, Last.fm, etc.) and on our various computing devices.
+Increasingly, we deposit digital traces of those experiences around the web (e.g., Twitter, Foursquare, GitHub, Last.fm, etc.) and on our various computing devices.
 Together, these deposits form a rich archeological history.
 Stratify gathers (excavates, if you will) that data from those disparate sources and provides a consolidated timeline of